Plus, 6 Things You Can Do to Improve Your Website Now!

 Wine Country Inn

 For some bed and breakfasts, the dominant feature of the property is something “extra.”
 This might be an award-winning spa, iconic restaurant, or national landmark.
 For the Wine Country Inn, this “extra” is its proximity to Napa Valley wineries.
-The bed and breakfast promotes an unmatched wine country experience.
-This experience is the reason that guests stay at this Napa Valley boutique hotel.
+The bed and breakfast promotes an unmatched wine country experience that continues to keep guests coming back.
 In turn, the Wine Country Inn website evokes this same experience.
-When designing this website, our web designers turned to the vineyards for inspiration.
-Like a fine, red wine, the website evokes an old-world feel .
+In the creation of this site, our web designers turned to the vineyards for inspiration.
+Like a fine, red wine, the website evokes an old-world feel.
 It has hand-drawn images of vineyards and wine barrels, dark photographs, and deep burgundy buttons and accents.
-When you look for bed and breakfast website design inspiration, consider what makes your property unique, and play up this feature on your website.
+When you look website design inspiration, consider what makes your property unique, and play up this feature on your website.

 Wyndswept Bed & Breakfast

-The Wyndswept Bed and Breakfast website, designed by Red Cherry, makes our list of the best bed and breakfast website design inspiration for two reasons.
+The Wyndswept Bed and Breakfast website, designed by Red Cherry, makes our website inspiration list for two reasons.
 One is the central “check room availability” section of the homepage.
 The other is the website’s ability to effectively sell the visitor experience.
 One look at the website and viewers know exactly what they can experience at The Wyndswept Bed and Breakfast.

 High-quality photography and a slider touting real attractions command the homepage.
 But, photo-centric web design like this one isn’t often mobile-friendly.
 Remember, your bed and breakfast website should look and function just as well on mobile devices and tablets as it does on a desktop computer.
 Your users will thank you, and Google will reward you with higher rankings.